Getting started

 Verify the Kentroller component is running:

-kubectl get pods -n castai-agent -l app=castai-kentroller -
+kubectl get pods -n castai-agent -l instance=castai-kentroller -

 Check Kentroller logs: